 - Moleskin – either precut or with scissors so you can cut to size for blisters and hot spots

 A knife can be used for so many different things on the trail including food prep, first aid, and gear repair.
 Also, as a woman who often hikes alone, carrying a knife gives me some peace of mind in case I come across a dangerous situation (or person) on the trail.
+I often clip it to my waistband or keep it in my pocket so it’s easily accessible.

 I cannot tell you the number of times duct tape has saved me, both on the trail and when traveling.
 Buy a small roll of it at most outdoors stores or roll some duct tape around a pen that you plan to carry with you.